-Bringing a child into the world as a lesbian parent brings a unique set of physical and emotional challenges that can take time to overcome.
+Bringing a child into the world as same-sex parents brings a unique set of physical and emotional challenges that can take time to overcome.
 From the early planning stages right through to conception, specialised fertility counselling can give you the support you need.

 A mandatory part of all donor and surrogacy treatment includes counselling.
 Counselling provides the opportunity to discuss things on a more personal level, making it easy to address issues like relationship difficulties, current life situations, or anything else that might be worrying you about your treatment.

 Even when infertility is not an issue and everything goes smoothly, it’s helpful to have a support network around you as you try to conceive.
 While friends and family can be invaluable, having your own specialist fertility counsellor will make it easier to discuss your experiences in more detail.